NatronGitHub/Natron/Documentation/source/guide/tutorials-hsvtool.rst

 .. note:: A holdout matte is a section of your image that tells the keyer not to key the selected area.
 A holdout matte is commonly used to define a area within your image that might have similar colors to the color being keyed.

-The node graph below is using the same green screen image when pulling a key with the :ref:`net.sf.openfx.HSVToolPlugin`.
+The node graph below is using the same green screen image when pulling a key with the :ref:`HSVTool <net.sf.openfx.HSVToolPlugin>`.
 The alpha output shows up as the white color.
-This :ref:`net.sf.openfx.HSVToolPlugin` does not subtract the color to generate a matte, as oppose to the :ref:`net.sf.openfx.ChromaKeyerPlugin` and :ref:`net.sf.openfx.KeyerPlugin` nodes that subtracts the color to generate a matte.
-If you are concerned about color spaces, :ref:`net.sf.openfx.ChromaKeyerPlugin` and :ref:`net.sf.openfx.KeyerPlugin` process data in RGB color space and the :ref:`net.sf.openfx.HSVToolPlugin` process in HSV color space.
+This :ref:`HSVTool <net.sf.openfx.HSVToolPlugin>` does not subtract the color to generate a matte, as oppose to the :ref:`ChromaKeyer <net.sf.openfx.ChromaKeyerPlugin>` and :ref:`Keyer <net.sf.openfx.KeyerPlugin>` nodes that subtracts the color to generate a matte.
+If you are concerned about color spaces, :ref:`ChromaKeyer <net.sf.openfx.ChromaKeyerPlugin>` and :ref:`Keyer <net.sf.openfx.KeyerPlugin>` process data in RGB color space and the :ref:`HSVTool <net.sf.openfx.HSVToolPlugin>` process in HSV color space.

 .. figure:: _images/hsvtool_10.png

-The image below is the :ref:`net.sf.openfx.HSVToolPlugin` parameters panel.
+The image below is the :ref:`HSVTool <net.sf.openfx.HSVToolPlugin>` parameters panel.
 You can see that the source color eyedropper operator has a chroma green selected.
 As you look further down the panel you will notice the Hue, Saturation, and Brightness parameters which has all the values the make up the chroma green selection.

 .. figure:: _images/hsvtool_11.png